Nathan Zarcaro

 What is LendKey?

-LendKey is a student loan lending platform company started in 2009 that works in both the student loan lending and refinancing markets.
-In fact, they are able to assist with:
+LendKey is a third-party student loan lending platform started in 2009.
+Operating in both the refinancing and private student loan space, LendKey offers borrowers:

-The company is not a lender itself, but serves as a partner to over 13,000 smaller banks and credit unions, advertising their competitive rates through their platform.
+Like we mentioned, the company is not a lender itself, but serves as a partner to over 13,000 smaller banks and credit unions, advertising their competitive rates through their platform.
+Even with their vast network of participating lenders, the below eligibility criteria pertain to most all partners, though you may find some slight variations.

 Refinancing with LendKey

-LendKey offers refinancing loans up to $300,000 for certain borrowers.
+LendKey offers student debt refinancing loans up to $300,000 for certain borrowers.
 Your loan amount will be determined by considering your educational achievement level as it appears below.

 These figures do vary ever so slightly based on the state in which you reside.
 Massachusetts, for instance has a minimum loan of $6,000, while a couple of other states have $10,000 minimum thresholds.
 But if you have more debt than that, these nuances will not come into play.